ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-01-Linear_Regression SciPy vs Torch/2023-04-01-Linear Regression SciPy vs PyTorch.md

 ## Discussion

+There is error in parameter estimates coming from the irreducible noise in the data. <br>
-The NN model was not able to accurately identify the parameters.
+The NN model was not able to accurately identify the parameters. <br>
 How to improve the accuracy of NN?
 Is the NN model too simple?